 Cost-plus pricing is arguably the simplest and most common pricing strategy.
 It involves adding a desirable margin to the cost of manufacturing products.
 Such costs include direct material, labor, and overhead costs.
 Once the costs have been tallied, the markup, which is a percentage of this cost, is then added to get the final price.

 When using competitor-based pricing, the price of your products is determined by the price of competing products.
-As such, it involves drawing information from the market as opposed to adding a markup to the cost of production or assessing perceived value.
+As such, it involves drawing information from the market and based on the current market trends, as opposed to adding a markup to the cost of production or assessing perceived value.

 Though you can set the price above or below what competitors are selling, there will be implications.
-With the former, there will be better margins, but you might end up selling fewer units.
-If you price below competitors, you might end up selling more units but at a lower margin.
+With overpricing, there will be better margins, but you might end up selling fewer units.
+If you go for the price reduction to set the price below competitors, you might end up selling more units but at a lower margin.

 The good thing with competitor-based pricing, you do not need to perform complex computations or assessments to arrive at a suitable price.